 Next, walk the string toward one of the foul poles, spraying a dotted line on the ground below the string.
 Then walk in the other direction to spray the ground on your way to the other foul pole.
 Make sure to keep the string tight the whole time to ensure an accurate distance for the entire length of your future outfield fencing.

 You'll then have the exact location of your outfield fencing marked on the outfield.
 Then, it's only a matter of installing the fence and getting your softball field ready for some games.
 But, figuring out where to put your outfield fencing is easier when the rest of the softball field is set up.

 Lots of the game's action will happen in the baseball diamond.
 That's why you need to make sure you use accurate softball diamond dimensions when designing the field.
 As you read above, the diamond gets its name by drawing lines between the three bases and home plate.
 The four plates together make four corners of a square.
 Since home plate is the bottommost point, it looks like a diamond from above.

 The NFHS and the NCAA list specific distances for the diamond, so you must follow them to make your field game-ready for either high school or college competitions.

 High School Softball Field Diamond Dimensions

-Home plate to second base: The distance from the bottom tip of home plate to the middle of second base should be 84 feet and 10 and 1/4 inches.
+Home plate to second base: The base distance from the bottom tip of home plate to the middle of second base should be 84 feet and 10 and 1/4 inches.

 Home plate to the front of the pitching rubber: Make sure the distance from the bottom tip of home plate to the front of the pitching rubber is 46 feet.
-This is the softball pitching distance between the batter and the pitcher.
+This is the high school softball pitching distance between the batter and the pitcher.

 Pitcher's circle: The pitcher's circle surrounds the pitching rubber.
 Create an eight-foot radius from the center of the pitching rubber to create the right size pitcher's circle.
 This would create a pitching circle with a 16-foot diameter.